simonmcmanus/links/posts/engineering-principles.md

 I will try to keep this list up to date, did I miss anything obvious?
-What do you think?
+What are your engineering principles?

 Please let me know on twitter.